robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/23-modules/23-modules-slides.md

 ---

+## What are Modules and Packages?

+* A Module is a Python file
+* Each Module contains structures and functionality for a single utility
-## What is a Package?
+* A Package is a collection of Modules

-A package, also called a **library**, is  a place where one or more related modules are stored.

-- In technical terms, *one or more* modules bundled together under a single namespace.
-- A package is like a folder, while a module is like a file.
+* Packages are bundles of diverse solutions centered on some common goal
+* Package == Library

-The [Python Standard Library](https://docs.python.org/3/library/) bundles all common modules - it's the package with `itertools` and `random` modules inside it.
+The [Python Standard Library](https://docs.python.org/3/library/) bundles all common modules - it's the package with the `random` module inside it.

-**All packages are modules, but not all modules are packages.**

 <aside class="notes">